TCP/IP

 destination.
 The last 'router' throws our data on the local network

-from the webserver
+from the webserver of the VRT.

 The network card of this server converts the electrical signals